 Information: The house tour will take approximately 1-1.5 hours.
 Following the tour, visitors may take a self-guided tour around the grounds and through the historic Colonial Revival Garden.
 Visitors may also choose to time their trip such that they also visit the historic walking trails of the Vaughan Woods nature preserve, immediately adjacent to the house.

 We’re throwing a party to celebrate our new Garden Pavilion and the first phase of restoration to the 1930 High Arch Bridge!
 Kick up your heels to some old-time dance music, peruse historical exhibits or sit back and enjoy the early summer splendor of the garden.
 Bid on unique handmade and local items in our raffle auction and partake in delicious food and drink in the company of your friends and neighbors.

-Tickets will be available at the gate for $20/person on a first-come first-served basis.
+Tickets will be available at the gate for $20/person as long as parking is available.

-Host Committee: Chris & Erica Asch, George Gibson & Linda Johns, Gail Wipplehauser & Bob McIntire, Gerry & Wendy Mahoney, Carolyn Nolin, Roger & Carol Pomerleau, and Maureen Druin & Matt Scease
+Host Committee: Chris & Erica Asch, George Gibson & Linda Johns, Gail Wippelhauser & Bob McIntire, Gerry & Wendy Mahoney, Carolyn Nolin, Roger & Carol Pomerleau, and Maureen Druin & Matt Scease

 Proceeds will support free public programming and the multi-phase Vaughan Bridges Restoration Project.